Diagnosis & Tests

 How is epilepsy diagnosed?
 Since different types of seizures respond to different treatments, your doctor will ask about family history and request several tests.

-There are a number of blood tests that may be recommended as part of your epilepsy diagnosis and treatment.
+Certain blood tests, such as a complete blood count (CBC) and chemistry panel, may be recommended as part of your epilepsy diagnosis and treatment.